-- Applicable to the Under Graduate Programmes BA Animation & Graphic Design (Regular) conducted by Sacred Heart College Autonomous Kochi, with effect from 2019 admissions. - Examinations of the Courses shall be conducted Semester wise.
+- Applicable to the Under Graduate Programmes BA Animation & Graphic Design (Regular) conducted by Sacred Heart College Autonomous Kochi, with effect from 2019 admissions. - Examinations of the courses shall be conducted Semester wise. - The provisions herein supersede all the existing regulations for the Regular Under graduate programmes.